Railk/T3S/README.md

 ### Commands:

-1. <code>f1</code> Click on a property, a class, a method etc... then press f1 to have detail about it (doc comments etc...)
+1. <code>f1</code> Click on a property, a class, a method etc... then press f1 to have detail about it (doc comments etc...) (sublime text 3 only)
 2. <code>f3</code> Open a panel to Navigate in file (class,methods,properties, etc...)
 3. <code>f4</code> Click on a property, a class, a method etc... then press f4 to go to the definition
 4. <code>f5</code> Reload the current project